Methyl violet: Methyl violet 2B

-Methyl violet 2B (IUPAC name: N-(4-(bis(4-(dimethylamino)phenyl)methylene)cyclohexa-2,5-dien-1-ylidene)methanaminium chloride) is a green powder which is soluble in water and ethanol but not in xylene.
-It appears yellow in solution of low pH (~0.15) and changes to violet with pH increasing toward 3.2.
+Methyl violet 2B (IUPAC name: 4,4′-((4-Iminocyclohexa-2,5-dien-1-ylidene)methylene)bis(N,N-dimethylaniline) monohydrochloride) is a green powder which is soluble in water and ethanol but not in xylene.
+It appears yellow in solution of low pH (approximately 0.15) and changes to violet with pH increasing toward 3.2.

 Methyl violet 10B

 Methyl violet 10B has six methyl groups.
 It is known in medicine as Gentian violet (or crystal violet or pyoctanin(e)) and is the active ingredient in a Gram stain, used to classify bacteria.
 It is used as a pH indicator, with a range between 0 and 1.6.
 The protonated form (found in acidic conditions) is yellow, turning blue-violet above pH levels of 1.6.

 Methyl violet 10B inhibits the growth of many Gram positive bacteria, except streptococci.
 When used in conjunction with nalidixic acid (which destroys gram-negative bacteria), it can be used to isolate the streptococci bacteria for the diagnosis of an infection.